Manvendra2000/modern-banking-app/README.md

 🏦 Modern Banking Website 🌐

-This project is a modern banking website built using React ⚛️ and Vite 🚀.
+This project is an modern banking website built using React ⚛️ and Vite 🚀.
 It aims to provide users with a user-friendly and efficient banking experience. 🤝💰

 📜 Description:  <br/>
 The Modern Banking Website is a responsive and interactive application that allows users to perform various banking operations such as account management, fund transfers, transaction history, and more.
 It offers a sleek and intuitive user interface to enhance the overall user experience. 📊💻